ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 to expire.

-Implementers concerned with response fields' size, might take into account their ratio with respect to the payload data, or use header-compression http features such as {{?HPACK=RFC7541}}.
+Implementers concerned with response fields' size, might take into account their ratio with respect to the content length, or use header-compression HTTP features such as {{?HPACK=RFC7541}}.

 # Receiving RateLimit fields {#receiving-fields}